powercord-org/powercord-backend/docs/2-plugin-api/2-webpack.md

 > task!

 ## Fetch modules
 Unlike in previous versions, module fetching is a synchronous operation.
-If no modules is matching, the result will be `null`.
+If there are no modules matching your query, the result will be `null`.

 ### By their props
 This is the most classic way of fetching modules.
 Specify the methods and/or properties of the module you're looking